reyestech/azure-kubernetes-hlab/README.md

 ---

+## 📜 **Introduction**

+This project simulates a real-world data center environment by deploying a Kubernetes mini-homelab using Azure Kubernetes Service (AKS).
+It consists of one control plane node and two worker nodes, forming a lightweight 3-node AKS cluster.
+The goal of this project is to explore and practice core cloud infrastructure concepts, container orchestration, and cluster management in a structured and cost-effective way.

+This lab offers a user-friendly learning experience for students, veterans, and professionals who may not have access to high-end physical hardware.
+By utilizing Azure’s $100 free student credit, this homelab provides an affordable and flexible foundation for individuals seeking to build their skills toward a bare-metal, gradual, or on-premises homelab setup.
+Additionally, it serves as early preparation for certifications such as the Kubernetes and Cloud Native Associate (KCNA) by providing guided exposure to YAML, Helm, CLI tools, monitoring, and system troubleshooting—all within a realistic simulation.

+## 🏗️ Project Overview

+We deploy a lightweight AKS cluster with the following architecture:

+1. 1x base node (control plane)
+2. 2x worker nodes
+3. NGINX workload with a LoadBalancer
+4. Persistent Volume for basic stateful workload

+The project emphasizes real-world operations, including:

+1. YAML manifests
+2. PowerShell and CLI setup
+3. Monitoring integration

+## 🔧 Prerequisites

+> ### 💻 **Environment & Access**
+>
+> * Microsoft Azure subscription (or free \$100 student credit)
+> * *(Optional)* Public DNS entry (for ingress setup)
+>
+> ### 🧰 **Tools & CLIs**
+>
+> * `Azure CLI` ≥ v2.60
+> * `kubectl` ≥ v1.30
+> * `Helm` v3 or later
+>
+> 💡 *Prefer GUI?
+You can complete this project through the Azure Portal instead of using the CLI.
+All CLI commands below are fully copy-paste ready.*

+## 🛠️ Skills

+> ### ☁️ **Cloud Infrastructure**
+>
+> * Provisioning AKS clusters
+> * Managing control plane and worker nodes
+> * Load balancing and persistent volumes
+>
+> ### ⚙️ **Automation & CLI Tools**
+>
+> * Azure CLI scripting
+> * PowerShell terminal usage
+> * Managing clusters with `kubectl`
+> * Deploying with Helm charts
+>
+> ### 🧱 **Kubernetes & Networking**
+>
+> * Writing and applying YAML manifests
+> * Exposing services with LoadBalancers
+> * Stateful workload setup using volumes
+>
+> ### 📊 **Monitoring & Observability**
+>
+> * Enabling Azure Monitor for AKS
+> * Reviewing pod metrics and node health

+---
+---
+---

 📜 **Introduction**

 This project was developed as a hands-on way to simulate a real-world data center scenario by building a mini Kubernetes homelab in the cloud using Microsoft Azure.
 The setup consists of one control plane node and two worker nodes, creating a simple yet powerful configuration with Azure Kubernetes Service (AKS).
 It serves both as a learning environment and as a stepping stone for transitioning to self-hosted, bare-metal deployments.